AAPI Heritage Month: Celebrating culture and addressing violence in Asian communities

 This month, to celebrate Asian American and Pacific Islander Heritage Month, SAFE’s Asian American, Pacific Islander, and Pan Asian Staff Task Force (APIPASTF) has taken part in a series of events to celebrate culture and partnerships in our community, including a recent staff potluck.

-On Viernes, Mayo 20, the APIPASTF and its chair, Langa, created a lunchtime experience that included food from Tarka, a potluck of Asian food brought by staff, and a presentation by SAFE’s community partner, Asian Family Support Services of Austin.
+On Friday, May 20, the APIPASTF and its chair, Langa, created a lunchtime experience that included food from Tarka, a potluck of Asian food brought by staff, and a presentation by SAFE’s community partner, Asian Family Support Services of Austin.
 The event was a celebration of the joy that food brings to AAPI communities, but also a reminder of the community resources available to help us engage in more culturally responsive means of supporting survivors.